-The founder of the Self-Employed Business Institute, Jeffrey Shaw, reads 50+ books a year to prepare for interviews on his podcast, The Self-Employed Life.
-The following 12 books are those he believes are most helpful specifically for self-employed business owners.
+As founder of the Self-Employed Business Institute, I read nearly 100 books a year to prepare for interviews on my podcast, The Self-Employed Life.
+The following 12 books are those I believe are most helpful specifically for self-employed business owners.

 Top 12 because if you read one of these wonderful books each month, you would gain a great deal of the information that is needed for your personal development, business growth, and mindset to create the business and life of your dreams.